SiMPTI: Standards in Music Production Technology & Industry

 BENEFITS

-PARTICIPATING SCHOOLS AND COLLEGEs
+SCHOOLS AND COLLEGEs

 Exeter College, West-Exe Technology College, ISCA College, St Peter’s School (Exeter), St James School (Exeter), Wren Academy (London), Colyton Grammar school, Tiverton High school, St Peter’s Church of England Aided School (Exeter), the Kind Eward VI Community College (Totnes), Kings School (Ottery St Mary), Okehampton College, Honiton Community College, South Dartmoor Community College, Plymouth College, Sidmouth College, Queen Elizabeth’s Academy Trust (Crediton), Sidmouth College, Harwich & Dovercourt High School (Essex), Malborough College (Wiltshire), Courtfields Community School (Somerset), Academy of Music & Sound (Exeter), dbS Music (Plymouth), Newton Abbot College, Beaminster School (Dorset), Queens College (Taunton), The Maynard School (Exeter), Teignmouth Community School, St James School (Exeter), Gillingham School (Dorset), Chulmleigh College, Clyst Vale Community College, Torquay’s Girls Grammar, The Ridgeway School and Sixth form college, Newton Abbot College, Kettlethorpe High School (West Yorkshire), Exeter School, Sidmouth College, The Blue School Wells, Haydon School, Shebbear College, Thomas Hardye Sixth Form, Ivybridge Community College, Henley-in-Arden School, Budehaven Community School, Tavistock college & more.